After prostate cancer treatment

 At first you will see your consultant every 3 months but these check-ups will become less frequent.
 You may have follow-up appointments to check your PSA for many years.
 Some men have PSA tests at the hospital or you may have them at your local GP surgery.

-If you are between check-ups and have a symptom or problem that is worrying you, let your doctor know.
-Make an appointment to see him or her as soon as possible.
+If you are between check-ups and have a symptom or problem that is worrying you, call your specialist nurse for advice or to arrange an earlier outpatient appointment if necessary.

 What is PSA bounce?